Summer camp for high school students interested in medicine

 - Clinical Workshops: Students will learn and practice common procedures in medicine, such as phlebotomy, suturing, intubation, taking a basic history of a patient, use of the stethoscope, and much more.

 - Clinical Shadowing: Students will shadow physicians in a hospital setting in different specialties, such as pediatrics, internal medicine, family medicine, etc. Students will observe rounds, discuss cases, and get a feeling for what an average day is like for a physician.
-Students will also be able to watch a live surgery through a video conference setting, where the surgeon will give insights during the surgery to the students while operating.

 - Clinical Skills Assessment: Students will learn how to diagnose and treat a select number of common clinical pathologies.
 In the finale of the clinical component of the curriculum, students will be presented with a common clinical scenario.
 They will use their knowledge gained from lectures, shadowing and clinical workshops to assess and treat standardized patients presenting one of these pathologies.